 The National Home Inspector Exam (NHIE) has 200 questions, but 25 of them are not scored and its duration is of 4 hours.

 - Property and Building Inspection/Site Review

 The fee associated with this exam is about $225, as it varies based on your location.

 The results are given right after completing the test.

 Candidates who don’t pass have to wait 30 days before another attempt.

-They are expected by their employers to have insurance while they profess.
+Home inspectors are expected to have insurance as well while they profess.

-As a matter of fact, there are more types of insurance these professionals can get.
+As a matter of fact, there are more types of insurance needed.

 If you train for a job and have to pass an exam or two for it, it’s normal to know your potential earnings once you start working.

-In Wisconsin, the median salary for a home inspector is around $54,277 per year.
+In Washington, the median salary for a home inspector is around $59,120 per year.